KaneCheshire/ShowTime/README.md

 Showing your gestures during demos gives your audience a much clearer context on what's happening on your device.
 Try ShowTime for your next demo, it's super easy to set up!

+**ADDED BONUS:** Adding ShowTime to your app in debug mode will show taps and gestures in your XCUI automation tests while the tests run!
-**ADDED BONUS:** Adding ShowTime as a pod to your app in debug mode will show taps and gestures in your XCUI automation tests while the tests run!
+**ADDED BONUS:** Adding ShowTime to your app in debug mode will show taps and gestures in your XCUI automation tests while the tests run!

 ![ShowTime](http://kanecheshire.com/images/github/showtime-demo-4.gif)